Shahada, Maharashtra: History

 The Shinde/Scindia (Sarpatils) of Khandesh.
 Who came from Amirgarh (Present in Rajasthan) as Rao of West Khandesh in and 14th century.
 In past they are Rai Amirgarh and ancestors of Sindh's Royal Family.
 They control Khandesh from Laling fort and Dhanur & Dhule Towns.
 In 1600s Jadhavrao lost ruling power against Mughal but after some time later Rao Shinde recaptured Khandesh with the help of Maratha Empire.
-In end of 1600s they came under Maratha Empire lead by Chhatrapati Sambhaji and after some year later they lost the Administrative and Ruler power against Mughal Empire lead by Aurangzeb in war.
+In end of 1600s they came under Maratha Empire led by Chhatrapati Sambhaji and some years later they lost the Administrative and Ruler power against Mughal Empire led by Aurangzeb in war.

 Maratha rule

 Maratha raids into Khandesh began in 1670 with Shinde's Rao of West Khandesh and the following century was a period of unrest as Mughals and Marathas competed for control.
 In 1760, the Peshwa ousted the Mughal ruler and gained control of Khandesh, following which portions were granted to Holkar and Shinde/Scindia rulers.
 Baji Rao II surrendered to the British in June 1818, but sporadic war continued in Khandesh which was among the last of the Peshwa's former territories to come under complete British control.

 Prakasha village, which is around 15 km south-west of Shahada, is the second most important excavation site in Maharashtra.
 In 1955 B K Thapar on behalf of Archaeological Survey of India excavated site near confluence of Tapi River and Gomai River.
 Excavation exposed 17 meter deep occupational deposit – hammer stones, restricted use of copper, low grade bronze dating back to 1700 BC.
 Around 6 km north of Shahada there are several centuries old sculptures complex in Gomai River.
 The main sculpture is popularly known as Mahavir sculpture and the entire sculptures complex is popularly known as Pandavleni or 'Panch Pandav'.
 This evidence suggest that Shahada and area on the banks of Gomai River has been inhabited at least since 1700 BC.
 Shahada- municipality was established in the British period, in the year 1869.

 Shahada and bhada are the two locations of this area situated on the river bank Gomai.These names observed in local gurjar language meaning saadha bhada means simple.

 Pujya Sane Guruji Vidya prasarak mandal collage Lonkheda is the biggest educational campus near Shahada.
-Municipal school in Shahada is the oldest school since british Raj.
+Municipal school in Shahada is the oldest school since British Raj.